Litigation & Disputes France 2025 | Courts, Arbitration, Mediation | BleuLex Law

 Litigation & Disputes France 2025 | Courts, Arbitration, Mediation

-Dispute resolution in France: enterprise court, commercial litigation, debt recovery, mediation, arbitration.
+Dispute resolution in France: tribunal de commerce, commercial litigation, debt recovery, mediation, arbitration.
 Complete legal expertise.

 8 min read Updated: Décembre 2025

-In summary: The French judicial system offers courts, arbitration, and mediation for dispute resolution.
-The enterprise court handles commercial disputes, while alternative dispute resolution (ADR) through mediation and arbitration is strongly encouraged as faster and less costly than traditional proceedings.
+In summary: The French judicial system offers courts (commerce, judicial, prud'hommes), arbitration (ICC, CMAP), and mediation for dispute resolution.
+Alternative dispute resolution (MARD) is strongly encouraged as faster and less costly.
+Civil procedures typically take 12-24 months.

 Dispute Resolution in France

-The French judicial system offers several ways to resolve disputes: judicial courts, arbitration, and mediation.
-The choice depends on the nature of the dispute, the amounts at stake, and the desired speed.
+The French judicial system offers several ways to resolve disputes: courts, arbitration, and mediation.
+The choice depends on the nature of the dispute, amounts at stake, and desired speed.

-France strongly encourages alternative dispute resolution (ADR): mediation, arbitration, conciliation.
+France strongly encourages alternative dispute resolution (MARD): mediation, arbitration, conciliation.
 These alternatives are often faster and less costly than traditional court proceedings.

 French Courts